How to Book a Private Jet

 - What to expect on the day of the flight

 - After the flight

 Finding the right private jet

-After calling an operator or brokerage, you can expect to be asked the following questions from the charter representative:
+After calling your Ocean Independence Aviation Consultant, you can expect to be asked the following questions from the charter representative:

 - Where do you want to go?

 - Where would you like to depart and return?